About mitochondrial donation

 - mitochondria in an egg donated by another woman (the mitochondrial donor).

-This approach minimises the risk of a prospective mother transmitting mitochondrial disease to her child, where the mother carries mitochondria that mean her child is likely to inherit severe mitochondrial disease.
+This approach minimises the risk of a prospective mother transmitting mitochondrial disease to her child.

-It cannot, however, be used to cure people with existing mitochondrial disease or to prevent mitochondrial disease caused by mutations in an individual's nuclear DNA.
+It cannot, however, cure people with existing mitochondrial disease or prevent mitochondrial disease caused by a mutation in nuclear DNA.

 Why it is important